Part-Time Job Incentive Scheme

 There are no increases in these rates for qualified children.
 The allowance is paid regardless of how much you earn in your job.
 However, your wages will be taxable in the usual way.

 How to apply

-Once you have secured the part-time job, you should contact your local social welfare office or Intreo centre to apply for the PTJI scheme.
+Once you have secured the part-time job, you should contact your Intreo Centre or local Social Welfare Branch Office to apply for the PTJI scheme.
 You will be asked to complete the application form PTA 1 and give details of your part-time employment.

 Your employer has to complete form PTJI2 at the end of each 4-week period to confirm the hours that you worked and that you are insurably employed.
 You must sign a declaration (using the same form) confirming that you worked less than 24 hours each week.
-You must return this form to your Intreo Centre or social welfare local office.
+You must return this form to your Intreo Centre or Social Welfare Branch Office.
 If there is any delay in returning this form, payment is suspended until the form is received.
 Payment is made weekly by EFT.